openbaton/docs/docs/use.md

 It is called "Generic" because it may be assigned the management of a single VNF instance, or the management of VNF multiple instances of the same type or of different types.
 It is already included in Openbaton as default.

+Please refer to the following doc for more details: [Use the generic VNFM]

 ### 2. Build a VNFM using the SDK

-Openbaton provides a sdk called vnfm-sdk which helps you to simply create a VNFM for your VNF.
+Openbaton provides a Java SDK called vnfm-sdk which helps you to simply create a VNFM for your VNF.
 Regarding the type of the communication between the NFVO and the VNFM (Or-Vnfm), you can use the vnfm-sdk-jms or vnfm-sdk-rest, depending if you prefer to communicate with JMS or REST.

+Please refer to the following doc for more details: [Build your own VNFM]

 ### 3. Use your own VNFM

 This approach allows you to integrate your VNFM and VNF within Openbaton.
 In this case, the Or-Vnfm communication will be via REST interfaces.

 The three pages following describe in details these three different approaches.

+Please refer to the following doc for more details: [Bring your own VNFM]

+[Use the generic VNFM]:vnfm-generic
+[Build your own VNFM]:vnfm-how-to-write
+[Bring your own VNFM]:vnfm-vendor-specific

 <!---